Package 'rayimage'

 Description

-Takes an image and applys a convolution operation to it, using a user-supplied or built-in kernel.
+Takes an image and applies a convolution operation to it, using a user-supplied or built-in kernel.
 Edges are calculated by limiting the size of the kernel to only that overlapping the actual image (renormalizing the kernel for the edges).

 Usage